 To achieve both G1 and G2 in integrated CPUs-GPU platforms, we propose RT-TAS which takes both the platform's temperature imbalance and different power dissipations of tasks into account for the assignment and scheduling of real-time tasks.
-To this end, we first introduce a sufficient condition for a task-to-core assignment to be thermally-balanced in the presence of the underlying platform's thermal imbalance among CPU cores and present a thermally-balanced assignment, called T-WFD, that equilibrates the platform's thermal imbalance by considering different power dissipations of tasks while preserving feasibility (§6.1).
-Building upon the thermally-balanced assignment, we then present an online CPU-GPU co-scheduling policy that cooperatively schedules jobs to avoid simultaneous executions of hot tasks on both CPU and GPU and thus effectively reduces the maximum chip temperature while meeting task deadlines (§6.2).
+To this end, we first introduce a sufficient condition for a task-to-core assignment to be thermally-balanced in the presence of the underlying platform's thermal imbalance among CPU cores and present a thermally-balanced assignment, called T-WFD, that equilibrates the platform's thermal imbalance by considering different power dissipations of tasks while preserving feasibility (Section 6.1).
+Building upon the thermally-balanced assignment, we then present an online CPU-GPU co-scheduling policy that cooperatively schedules jobs to avoid simultaneous executions of hot tasks on both CPU and GPU and thus effectively reduces the peak chip temperature while meeting task deadlines (Section 6.2).
+While our task-to-core assignment algorithm minimizes the maximum steady-state temperature of CPU cores, our co-scheduling policy regulates CPUs' and GPU's power dissipations to mitigate the increase of transient temperature.

-6.1 Thermally-balanced assignment
+6.1 Thermally-balanced Assignment